Everything was working. All three platforms. Green CI.

 The thing about cross-platform is that it’s never one big problem.
 It’s thirty small problems that each think they’re the only one.
 And each one is invisible until you run the code on a machine you didn’t develop on.

 That’s why CI exists.
-And that’s why it runs on three operating systems and two architectures.
+And that’s why it runs on three operating systems.

-I’m Eric, and I’m building Ori, a statically-typed, expression-based language designed for the AI era.
-This is the second post in a series about the journey.
-The first one is here.
+I’m Eric, building Ori.
+This is the second post — the first is here.